 I don’t want to study with a side of smoke.
 On that point, whoever smokes above my room, I am talking to you.
 It smells, it’s unsanitary, and quite frankly I would like to remain cancer-free.

 I am not advocating getting rid of smoking cold turkey, although, it would be much healthier for everyone.
-Maybe a compromise of sorts for both camps could be to have a designated smoke spot on campus, where non-smokers do not have to walk out of their house and feel bombarded with the smoke.
+Maybe a compromise of sorts for both camps could be to have a designated smoke spot on campus or even using tobaccoless nic pouches could be beneficial for both the non-smokers and the people trying to quit smoking, where non-smokers do not have to walk out of their house and feel bombarded with the smoke.

 I know I am not the only person on campus who feels this way.
 I think some of my frustration stems from the sheer amount of people who smoke around campus.
 It’s the whole “everyone is doing it so I should too” factor at work.
 Let me tell you, I am not buying that logic either.
 I would much rather be smoke-free than be like Cruella de Vil.